superboi211/ger/README.md

--An esolang thing I made
+An esolang thing I made

     Usage: python3 ger.py <file>.ger

 Comments start with "COMMENT: "

 Examples:

 Hello World:

     COMMENT: This is a comment.
 Comments are ignored at runtime.
     COMMENT: This code prints "Hello, World!" (no double quotes) when run in the interpreter ger
     ; Hello, World!
     ger
     ; insert_newline

 cat:

     GER
     Ger

 How to install VSCode Syntax Highlighting Extension: